ALL ABOUT CASTOR CARRIER OIL

 - Historically, the oil-rich Castor seeds, or the “beans,” were traditionally used without their hulls as a method of birth control as well as a treatment for leprosy and syphilis.

-- Around the world, Castor Oil continues to be used both cosmetically and medicinally to repair hair, to soften and soothe skin, and to ease aches and pains.
+- Around the world, Castor Oil continues to be widely used for its skin care, hair care, and health benefits.
+It is reputed to be good for repairing hair, softening skin, and easing bodily aches and pains.

 - Castor Carrier Oil and its derivatives are used not only in pharmaceuticals and perfumes but also in the production of soaps, cosmetics, and massage oils due to its moisturizing properties.